Checkbox

 Mixed condition

-A Mixed condition Checkbox is a user interface element that represents a third state beyond the usual Selected and Unselected conditions.
+A Mixed condition checkbox is a user interface element that represents a third state beyond the usual Selected and Unselected conditions.
 This condition is often used to indicate a partial selection in hierarchical or grouped data.
 It's particularly useful in scenarios where a selection in a parent category doesn't fully extend to all its subcategories or items.

 Checkbox component UI Design Usage example Mixed condition